theRealAph/ScopeLocals/README.md

 extent local variables is appropriate.
-If in your application thread local variables are used in an unstructured way so that a deep callee `set()`s a `ThreadLocal` which is then retrieved by the caller, migration may be difficult, and you may find thre is little to be gained.
+If in your application thread local variables are used in an unstructured way so that a deep callee `set()`s a `ThreadLocal` which is then retrieved by the caller, migration may be difficult, and you may find there is little to be gained.

 However, in many cases extent local variables are exactly what you